dmiller/clojure-clr-next/_posts/2025-02-20-AOT-compilation-issues.md

 > New in .NET 9, the `PersistedAssemblyBuilder` class adds a fully managed `Reflection.Emit` implementation that supports saving.
 This implementation has no dependency on the pre-existing, runtime-specific `Reflection.Emit` implementation.
 That is, now there are two different implementations in .NET, runnable and persisted.
 To run the persisted assembly, first save it into a memory stream or a file, then load it back. ([Source](https://learn.microsoft.com/en-us/dotnet/fundamentals/runtime-libraries/system-reflection-emit-persistedassemblybuilder)).

-If the 'save it into a memory stream ... then load it back' sounds promising, um, no.  We'd need an assembly for each form.
-And you thought one type per form was bad.

 ## How to proceed

 The only solution I've come up with so far is doing all the code generation twice.